SxMShaDoW/lab-aemc-utah/docs/212-configure-prod-pipeline.md

 ---
 layout: default
-grand_parent: 3) Pipelines & Deployments
+grand_parent: 2) Pipelines & Deployments
-parent: 3.1) Configure Prod
+parent: 2.1) Configure Prod
-title: 3.1.2) Pipeline
+title: 2.1.2) Pipeline
 nav_order: 330
 permalink: /docs/configure-prod-pipeline
 ---

-# 3.1.2) Configure Pipeline in Prod only
+# 2.1.2) Configure Pipeline in Prod only

-A pipeline defines the path an application takes from the development to production environments and allows administrators to quickly move applications across instances.
+[Pipelines](https://docs.servicenow.com/csh?topicname=config-pipeline.html&version=latest) ```[sn_pipeline_pipeline]``` define the path a ServiceNow Application takes from the Development to Production Environments and allows administrators to quickly move applications across instances in App Engine Management Center.

 Set up and configure your pipeline by specifying the environments to include along with their position in the pipeline.